guaka/WEBitchat/README.md

 # WEBitchat

-A standalone real-time web-based visualizer for Bitchat activity over the Nostr protocol, displaying location-based messages on an interactive map.
+A standalone real-time web-based visualizer for Bitchat note over the Nostr protocol, displaying location-based messages on an interactive map.

 **Note**: This is an independent project and is not officially part of the Bitchat project.

 ## Overview

 WEBitchat is a single-page HTML application that connects to multiple Nostr relays to display Bitchat location channel messages (Kind 20000 events) in real-time.
-It provides both a map view and a chronological activity feed.
+It provides both a map view and a chronological note feed.

 ## Features

 ### Core Functionality
 - **Real-time data**: Connects to multiple Nostr relays for live updates
 - **Interactive map**: Displays messages with geohash coordinates on a Leaflet map
-- **Activity feed**: Chronological list of all Bitchat messages
+- **Note feed**: Chronological list of all Bitchat messages
 - **Geohash visualization**: Shows geohash areas as rectangles on the map
 - **Filtering**: Filter by specific geohashes (e.g., "ey", "9q8yy")
-- **9q exclusion**: Toggle to hide the very active 9q area
 - **Load more**: Fetch historical messages from relays

 ### Map Features